-8 Champions League ties that became classics thanks to the away goals rule
+8 Champions League ties that were classics due to the away goals rule

 There are logical and legitimate sporting arguments to get rid of the rule – very well made by Ian Hawkey in The Blizzard – not least that travel between European countries has come a long way in the past 56 years.

 But a cynic might suggest that the decision has been made as a result of UEFA’s desire to see more games go to extra time, with the advertising revenue that comes with it.

 Deportivo La Coruna 5-4 AC Milan (2004)